-If you observe an armed individual on campus, you should report the situation immediately to Public Safety by dialing 314.719.HELP (4357).
+If you observe an armed individual on campus, you should report the situation immediately to Public Safety by dialing 314-889-4596 as soon as you are in a safe location.
 Public Safety will ensure 911 is called and keep people away from the affected area until the police arrive.